-- Located beyond the lot the lawfully erected building is located on (which includes public land). - Located on land within the Jerberra Estate. - Located on land zoned RU1 Primary Production or RU2 Rural Landscape.
+- Located beyond the lot the lawfully erected building is located on (which includes public land). - Located on land within the Jerberra Estate. - Located on land zoned RU1 Primary Production, RU2 Rural Landscape, RU3 Forestry or RU4 Primary Production Small Lots.

-Note: Land in the RU1 and RU2 zones cannot be removed under the 45 Degree Rule.
-Tree removal in this zone is managed by NSW Local Land Services under the Local Land Services Act 2013.
+Note: Land in the RU1, RU2, RU3 and RU4 zones cannot be removed under the 45 Degree Rule.
+Tree removal in these zones is managed by NSW Local Land Services under the Local Land Services Act 2013.